Angela Thompson

 That's a major shift.
 AASB S2, aligned with the ISSB framework, requires accurate emissions data, transparency in calculation methods, and audit-ready documentation.
 The days of managing climate reporting with spreadsheets and basic carbon calculators are over.
 What's needed now is an integrated emissions tracking platform that finance, sustainability, and audit teams can all rely on.

-What ASRS compliance really requires from your climate platform
+What does ASRS compliance really require from your climate platform?

-AASB S2 requires climate disclosures to be embedded in financial reporting, with the same audit and assurance requirements as other material risks (source).
-That’s a big leap for many organisations still relying on siloed tools or consultants to manually compile reports.
+AASB S2 requires climate disclosures to be embedded in financial reporting, with the same audit and assurance requirements as other material risks (S&P Global's ASRS overview).
+That's a big leap for many organisations still relying on siloed tools or consultants to manually compile reports.

 ASRS-ready software needs to be more than a calculator.
 It must manage emissions data, support cross-team collaboration, and generate reports that align directly with AASB S2 requirements.